OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/linesearch_backtracking.rst

 - print_bound_enforce

-  When the "print_bound_enforce" option is set to True, the linesearch will print the name and values of any variables that exceeded their lower or upper bounds and were drawn back during bounds enforcement.
+  When the "print_bound_enforce" option is set to True, the line-search will print the name and values of any variables that exceeded their lower or upper bounds and were drawn back during bounds enforcement.

 .. embed-test::
     openmdao.solvers.linesearch.tests.test_backtracking.TestFeatureLineSearch.test_feature_print_bound_enforce

-.. retry_on_analysis_error
+- retry_on_analysis_error

-  By default, the ArmijoGoldsteinLS linesearch will backtrack if the model raises an AnalysisError, which can happen if the component explicity raises it, or a subsolver hits its iteration limit with the 'err_on_maxiter' option set to True.
+  By default, the ArmijoGoldsteinLS line-search will backtrack if the model raises an AnalysisError, which can happen if the component explicity raises it, or a subsolver hits its iteration limit with the 'err_on_maxiter' option set to True.
   If you would rather terminate on an AnalysisError, you can set this option to False.